 Many bands have paved the way for crowdfunding.
 Engage with your supporters and get them to pre-order your music or to help fund a tour etc. You will likely only get paid if your target is met.
 It’s all or nothing.

 Anyone who wants to put your music with their video/commercial/video game/app etc will have to pay you for it, and we could be talking top dollar.
-Just make sure the contract is good before signing it – otherwise you could be giving away more than you know.
+Just make sure the contract is good before signing it – otherwise, you could be giving away more than you know.

-Session work musician
+Income streams for artists 13: Session work musician

 Why not offer your services as a professional recording or performing musician?
 You will be paid a once-off session fee.
 Many musicians live off this income.

-Session work producer
+Income streams for artists 14: Session work producer

 If you have a good ear, other artists might hire you to produce them.
 You offer your objective input both creatively and from a mixing/recording perspective.

 They say those that can’t do, teach!
 Only kidding… Teaching is the best way to make money whilst maintaining your skills as a musician.
-(Also check out teachers.thezoen.com (teach online))

 Very seldom do artists get hard cash from sponsors.
 Sponsors may help pay certain expenses (eg. marketing costs), or give you discounts on their products (hello Fender).
 But getting things for free is still awesome.
-Check out sponsoredtweets.com – it’s self explanatory and pretty cool.
+Check out sponsoredtweets.com – it’s self-explanatory and pretty cool.

 Now calm down.
 You stand to make very little, but YouTube is massive, so why not try?
 You must become a YouTube partner, monetize each video and enable AdSense.
 Only then will YouTube pay (once you’ve hit a $100 threshold).

 Some artists and fans prefer going the old school route of music recording.
-Vinyls are expensive to manufacture and generally don’t sell as well as albums/downloads – but heck, it’s cool to have your music on vinyl.
+Vinyl are expensive to manufacture and generally don’t sell as well as albums/downloads – but heck, it’s cool to have your music on vinyl.

 Did you know you can actually just sit behind a computer and write music for others?
 Some people are lazy, or can’t write as good as you, so they prefer to buy music (many pop stars do this).
 You could even write ‘library music’ i.e. music you upload on library/sampling sites in the hope that someone will listen, like, and license.